kenseehart/bffl/README.md

 If you have a suggestion to make `bffl` even more useful, please [open a feature request](https://github.com/kenseehart/bffl/issues/new?template=feature_request.md).

+## Expressive type system

+Your protocol is expressed concisely using compositions of types.

+#### atomic types
+- signed/unsigned ints of any size
+- enumerations
+- floating point in any format (you can define custom floats)
+- fixed point
+- decimal
+- *future:* quantization

+#### compound types
+- struct
+- array
+- *future:* union

+#### custom types

+The typing system is highly customizable.
+You define evaluation, packing logic, and any other behaviors you need.

 ## Comparison to [ctypes](https://docs.python.org/3/library/ctypes.html)

 While `bffl` and `ctypes` both handle binary data in Python, their primary purposes differ. `ctypes` maps to C structs, whereas `bffl` maps to bit vectors.
+Note that `ctypes` supports C++ style bitfields, which are suitable for some use cases, but due to characteristics of C++ bitfields, `ctypes` cannot gurantee predictable behavior (because packing logic depends on hardware architecture).
+If your use case doesn't require binary compatibility, this consideration might not matter.

 | **Tool** | **Model** | **Primary Purpose** | **Implementation** |
 |----------|-----------|---------------------|--------------------|